What is Rope Worm?

 - Water Fasting for 4 days: This was incredible and a lot of rope worms came out of me.
 Or what seemed like them.
 I fasted while taking activated charcoal.

-Best way to kill rope worms?
-Water fasting while taking activated charcoal, raw garlic and cayenne pepper.
+Best way to kill rope worms and all parasites in general?
+Water fasting while taking activated charcoal, MSM and cayenne pepper.
 Definitely incorporate a targetted parasite cleanse to go along with it because I am sure you don’t just have these creatures.
 Tapeworms, roundworms, flatworms, and Candida yeast overgrowth are very common for first-world citizens that consume more than 30 grams of sugar each day.

 Could these intestinal worms be the cause for the recent rise in allergies and food intolerances among newborns?
 Perhaps due to the emergence of genetically-modified foods?
 If this parasite really is new life formed in our digestive system, it could be plausible.